Validated Patterns

 value: false

-The above YAML file segment deploys the clusterGroup applications on managed clusters with the label clusterGroup=region-one.
-Specific subscriptions and Operators, applications and projects for that clusterGroup are then managed in a value-region-one.yaml file.
-For example:
+The above YAML file segment deploys the clusterGroup applications on managed clusters with the label clusterGroup=group-one.
+Specific subscriptions and Operators, applications and projects for that clusterGroup are then managed in a value-group-one.yaml file.
+The following is defined for the clusterGroup=group-one.

 namespaces: